 a.
 Food Cost:

 Once you get the order you propose a specific list of menus and once that gets approved you need to calculate the ingredients required.
 The specific quantity of ingredients used in food also reflects the total cost.
-To feed a specific set of meals to each guest involves a particular set of ingredient lists with a specific quantity.
+Feeding a specific set of meals to each guest involves a particular set of ingredient lists with a specific quantity.
 Hence, before you quote your estimate you must figure out your requirements.

 b.
 Bar Cost